Jake-Moore/HopperFilterX/README.md

 ## ⚙️ Configuration

+**config.yml**
-- `config.yml` allows enabling debug mode for detailed logging.
+- `debug.enabled`: Enable/disable debug mode for detailed logging (default: false)
+- `recipe.enabled`: Enable/disable the crafting recipe for filtered hoppers (default: true)
+  - If disabled, filtered hoppers can only be obtained via `/hopper give` command

+**lang.yml**
-- `lang.yml` contains all translatable messages and can be edited for custom language support.
+- Contains all translatable messages and can be edited for custom language support
+- Automatically detects player's language based on their Minecraft client settings

 ## 🛠️ Commands